webdenim/material-components-kit/_pages/index.md

           Unopinionated about your JavaScript framework.
         </h2>
         <p class="mk-section__description">
-          Material Kit is an SCSS library so it doesn't provide any JavaScript.
+          Material Components Kit is an SCSS library so it doesn't provide any JavaScript.
           It's aimed to work with any JavaScript wrapper for MDC-Web.
         </p>
       </div>